-The Criminal Sexual Assault (CSA) Attorney handles all cases involving the criminal sexual assault of children under the age of 13.
+The Criminal Sexual Assault (CSA) Attorney handles all cases involving the criminal sexual assault of children under the age of 16, as well as Child Abuse 1st and 2nd Degree cases.
 In addition, this Assistant Prosecutor handles other sexual assault or child abuse cases that require special attention.